 ✔ To verify calls, hang up for at least one minute to insure the first call is disconnected.

-Learn how to identify and avoid fraud attacks.Explore Now
+Learn how to spot red flags and avoid scams.Get Started

 How to Avoid Fraud Scams:

 ➜ Legitimate businesses or employers will not ask for your account information.
 Never allow another individual to use your account or have access to your account information.
 These folks may promise you’ll make money, but ultimately, their promises are fraudulent, so refrain from answering suspicious requests via social media.

 ➜ If information is shared, you can be held responsible.
 When account or personal information is willingly shared with another individual, the victim can face monetary losses, civil action, and possible criminal charges.

 ➜ Keep your information as secure as possible.
 To keep your accounts safe from other types of fraud or scams, create strong passwords/PINs, keep your cards secure, and report suspicious activity to Citadel immediately.

 Digital Tools Built to Protect Your Finances